 Foundered in gale in Irish Sea around 31st Dec 1797.

-Among the persons who are supposed to have perished on board the Liverpool packet (the Viceroy) are, besides twenty-five other disastrous passengers, the following performers belonging to Handy's equestrian troop: Mrs. Davis and child; Mr. and Mrs. Taylor; Mr. Robinson and wife and four children; Mr. and Mrs. Port; Miss Mary Ann; Master H. Cantelo; Masters Stent and Ackerill; Mr. Carr; Mrs. Sutton and two ostlers. - Mr. Handy's seventeen horses, trained for exhibition, were on board the packet.
+Among the persons who are supposed to have perished on board the Liverpool packet (the Viceroy) are, besides twenty-five other unfortunate passengers, the following performers belonging to Handy's equestrian troop: Mrs. Davis and child; Mr. and Mrs. Taylor; Mr. Robinson and wife and four children; Mr. and Mrs. Port; Miss Mary Ann [the "Wonderful Child of Promise", daughter of Benjamin Hardy]; Master H. Cantello; Masters Stent and Ackerill; Mr. Carr; Mrs. Sutton and two ostlers. - Mr. Handy's seventeen horses, trained for exhibition, were on board the packet.
 Mr. Handy, himself, travelled to Dublin on a packet from Holyhead.

 The Lady Fitzgibbon, Liverpool packet, which was drove into the Isle of